 She said yes and they let him go.

 I’m still not okay; I miss that kitty a lot.
-He was simply a fur ball of sweetness.
+He was simply a fur ball of sweetness and love.
 Rosebud was buried in her backyard here in Louisville on January 7th, 2019 in a beautiful box I bought for him.

 So ask yourself, “how far will you go for a friend?”

-For me, a vet bill, food, love, and a box.
+For me, a promise, a vet bill, food, love, and a box.

 So I hope she thinks I’m a good friend.
 I hope I have friends that know they can call at